enasequence/enaBrowserTools/java/snapshot-change-lister/README.md

 3. outputLocation : Local folder where the new complete report and the 2 change lists are to be created.
 Ensure there's enough disk space available.

+4. email : optionally provide an email address to be notified when the process is complete

 e.g.
-java -jar [path]/snapshot-change-lister-0.0.3.jar --dataType=CODING --previousSnapshot=[path]/coding_20210701.tsv --outputLocation=[path]
+java -jar [path]/snapshot-change-lister-0.0.3.jar --dataType=CODING --previousSnapshot=[path]/coding_20210701.tsv --outputLocation=[path] --email=email@email.com

-If this program were run on 2021-08-03, it would create 3 new files in the outputLocation folder.
+e.g. If this program were run on 2021-08-03, it would create 3 new files in the outputLocation folder.

 coding_20210803.tsv

 coding_20210803_new-or-updated.tsv

 coding_20210803_deleted.tsv

+Example for running in LSF:

+bsub -n 2 -M 10000 -J coding-snapshot-change-lister -o /path/snapshot-changes/output-20211210.log java -jar  snapshot-change-lister-1.0.0.jar --email=email@email.com --dataType=CODING --previousSnapshot=/path/coding_20211028.tsv --outputLocation=/path/

 # Support